import numpy as np

 Exercise 3.11 (Random) Please finish the following tasks.

-3. For each list coin created above, write a code to find the longest H streak.
-We only need the biggest number of consecutive H we get during this 100 tosses.
-It is NOT necessary to know when we start the streak.
+we get during this 100 tosses.
+It is NOT necessary to know when we start the streak. - Please write functions to perform the above operations.

-Exercise 3.12 (Bins) Please read the document of np.digitize(), and use it to do the following task.
+Exercise 3.12 (Bins) Please read the document of np.digitize()

 Set the following bins:

-• Less than or equal to 3: small
+- Less than or equal to

-• Bigger than 3 but less than or equal to 5: medium
+but less than or equal to5

-• Bigger than 5: large
+- Bigger than

-Please transform the following data iris_2c into texts using the given bins.
+Please transform the following data iris_2c

 import numpy as np

-url = 'https://archive.ics.uci.edu/ml/machine-learning-databases/iris/iris.data'
+= 'https://archive.ics.uci.edu/ml/machine-learning-databases/iris/iris.data'

-iris_2c = np.genfromtxt(url, delimiter=',', dtype='object')[:, 2].astype('float')
+url = np.genfromtxt(url, delimiter=',', dtype='object')[:, 2].astype('float') iris_2c

-Exercise 3.13 Consider a 2d ndarray a.
+Exercise 3.13 Consider a 2d ndarray

 import numpy as np

-a = np.random.rand(5, 5)
+= np.random.rand(5, 5) a

-1. Please sort it along the 3rd column.
+- Please sort it along the 3rd column.

-2. Please sort it along the 2nd row.
+- Please sort it along the 2nd row.

-You may use np.argsort() for the problem.
+You may use np.argsort()

 Exercise 3.14 (One-hot vector) Compute the one-hot encodings of a given array.
 You may use the following array as a test example.
-In this example, there are 3 labels.
-So the one-hot vectors are 3 dimensional vectors.
+In this example, there are 3

 For more infomation about one-hot encodings, you may check the Wiki page.
 You are not allowed to use packages that can directly compute the one-hot encodings for this problem.